tab1-web/faq/docs/General/Security/UserSafety/rules.md

 :material-check: You may play on more than one L2Reborn server.
 However:

 - All servers’ rules apply fully.
-- :material-alert: Don’t use one server as an excuse for neglecting another (e.g., failing captchas).
+- Don’t use one server as an excuse for neglecting another (e.g., failing captchas).

 !!! tip "Optimize Your Time"
     Setting up a shop or organizing gear on one server while farming actively on another is the best way to multi-task.